MicrosoftDocs/win32/desktop-src/properties/propdesc-schema-editcontrol.md

 <tbody>
 <tr class="odd">
 <td>Default</td>
 <td>Default.
-Uses the default control, based upon the &lt;typeInfo type=&quot;&quot;&gt; attribute.
+Uses the default control, based upon the <typeInfo type=&quot;&quot;&gt; attribute.
 The default types are listed below.
 Any other type results in using the &quot;Text&quot; control.
 <table>
 <thead>
 <tr class="header">